T1taniumF0rge-Industries-Inc/Software/Programs.md

 [**WinRAR:**](https://github.com/GamerSoft24/Software/blob/Main/InstallerSoft/Windows/WinRAR)

-1 -> [WinRAR v700:](https://github.com/GamerSoft24/Software/blob/Main/InstallerSoft/Windows/WinRAR/winrar-x64-700.exe) Ok, at least they made something original with the .RAR file format.
+1 -> [WinRAR v700:](https://github.com/GamerSoft24/Software/blob/Main/InstallerSoft/Windows/WinRAR/winrar-x64-700.exe) Ok, at least they made something original with the *.rar file format.
 Is a file manager that some people use as their daily driver.
-And it kind of begs your money, but lets you use it which is nice, but realistically Igor Pavlov beat it because 7-Zip can read .RAR.
+And it kind of begs your money, but lets you use it which is nice, but realistically Igor Pavlov beat it because 7-Zip can read *.rar archives.

 [**Windows Loaders:**](https://github.com/GamerSoft24/Software/tree/Main/InstallerSoft/Windows/Windows%20Loaders)